liftforward/integration-docs/README.md

 ## User Flow

 1. Customer creates a cart on the merchant's e-commerce site and begins to checkout.
-2. Customer supplies shipping address and merchant's e-commerce site calculates sales tax rate, taxes and any additional fees (such as the California environmental fee).
+2. Customer supplies checkout details allowing merchant to calculate shipping and other fees (such as the California environmental fee).
 3. Customer clicks the **Checkout with LiftForward** button to select LiftForward as a payment method.
 4. Customer is redirected to the LiftForward site and fills out a credit application application.
 5. LiftForward reviews the customers application and approves it.